 About the Artist

-Julie has been living on Milos for the last 30 years, where she has adopted artistic creation as a way of life and a means through which to explore the island’s history and culture.
+Julie has been travelling between Milos and Ireland for the last 30 years, and she has adopted artistic creation as a way of life and a means through which to explore the history and culture of both localles.
 She grew up in a creative family in Ireland, learning myths, legends and folktales from her grandmother while learning drawing, painting and fabric printing from her mother who worked as a textile designer in the linen industry.
 It was from her mother that she learnt about Henri Matisse, and how his famous linen wall hangings ‘Oceanie – La Mer’ and ‘Oceanie – Le Ciel’ (more information here) were screen printed in Belfast (1946), and also about the two great textile artists, Barron and Larcher (who mentored Susan Bosence).

 She received a BA (Hons) in Three Dimensional Design from the University of Ulster, Belfast, Northern Ireland, where she developed an interest in integrating the human body with sculpture, developing jewellery ranges using gold, platinum, diamonds, titanium, stainless steel and aluminium.
 Parallel to her studies she worked as a costume and set designer in amateur theatre, and volunteered in schools for “differently abled” children (having lots of fun) making costumes for wheelchair bound children and children with prosthetics.